- Reference Number: HEY672/2025

 The plaster cast will be removed in the plaster room.
 This does not hurt but a noisy machine may be used and you / the patient may feel vibration from the plaster cutter.
 Alternatively, if the cast is a backslab or a dressing, scissors will be used.

-Removal of the K-Wires
+Removal of the K-wires

 The dressings around the K-wires will be removed and skin around the K-wires cleaned before the K-wires are removed using special pliers.
 This procedure is quick and may feel strange but is not usually too uncomfortable.

 The small wounds may bleed a little and dressings will be applied.
 You / the patient will be advised how long these dressings should stay on, or if you need further dressings.
 The injured bone should be healing and the discomfort from the K-wire removal should settle within a few hours.
-We recommend you / the patient continues with simple pain relief as required.

-Possible Problems
+Possible problems

 Sometimes it is not possible to remove K-wires in the Outpatient Department.
 If this is the case, a date will be arranged for you / the patient to come into hospital (Day Surgery Unit) for the K-wires to be removed under a general anaesthetic.